Sample Word Study: "Confess"

 5. In the King James Bible, it is translated "confess, profess, confession is made, give thanks, promise."

 You can find the same information on the Internet, using sources like www.blueletterbible.org.
+In addition, the Strong's number is used in many other reference tools to ensure that you're looking at the right word.

 If you're in a hurry, you can simply survey the list of meanings given here and select the one that makes most sense in the passage.
 But if you can take the time to go deeper, you can fine tune your picture of the word.